 - Barts and The London School of Medicine and Dentistry, including bursaries funded by the Anya Sturdy Charitable Trust

-- City & Guilds Health and Social Care student
+- City & Guilds Health and Social Care Award

 Those supported by the Tallow Chandlers' Award include

-- FOSFA International course participants (The Federation of Oils, Seeds and Fats Associations)
+- FOSFA International course participants (The Federation of Oils, Seeds and Fats Association)